pixodesk/pixodesk-web/app/animator/privacy-policy.md

 This means that every email you send to us will be stored at Freshdesk.
 Freshdesk is fully GDPR compliant (<https://www.freshworks.com/freshdesk/gdpr/>)

-Customer support by email.
-The customer support by email is managed by Google.
+The customer support by email is managed by Google mail.

 ### WEBSITE

-Visitors to our public web site are tracked as anonymised data about broad geo-location, device and interactions, for the sole purpose of improving our services.
+The <https://pixodesk.com> website may collect anonymised data about users interacting with the website, anonymised data about broad geo-location, device and interactions, for the sole purpose of improving our services.
-The <https://pixodesk.com> website may collect anonymised data about users interacting with the website.
-The data includes visited page addresses, the browser name, the type of computer and other technical information about means of connection to the website.
-The data is collected for usability and marketing purposes.
+The data is collected for usability and marketing purposes only.

 ### THIRD-PARTY WEBSITES